 Knowing your BMR, your average activity level, and the number of calories you need daily to maintain your weight is essential to keep your body healthy.

-Calculating your BMR is a great place to get started, whether you need to gain weight, maintain your current weight, or lose weight.
+Calculating your BMR is a great place to get started, whether you need to gain, maintain, or lose weight.

 As soon as you know your BMR, you may use it to determine the calories you burn a day.
 From that point, it is possible to decide on just how many calories you want to eat to gain muscle, lose excess weight, or keep your weight.

-It is determined according to your BMR in addition to your activity level during the day.
+It is determined according to your BMR and activity level during the day.
 Typically, men have a greater Total Daily Energy Expenditure (TDEE) than girls because they have more muscle mass.
-In addition, both TDEE and BMR tend to drop regardless of your gender as you get older.
+In addition, both TDEE and BMR tend to drop regardless of gender as you age.

-It’s possible to use the Daily Calories Burned Calculation Tool to measure this amount or calculate it manually to find a specific result.
-Remember, however, it’s not possible to learn your precise TDEE, as your activity levels will change daily.
-The only means to receive a 100% accurate BMR index is laboratory testing.
+Using the Daily Calories Burned Calculation Tool to measure this amount or calculate it manually to find a specific result is possible.
+However, it’s impossible to learn your precise TDEE, as your activity levels will change daily.
+Laboratory testing is the only means to receive a 100% accurate BMR index.

 What is the difference between BMR and RMR?